KEY TAKEAWAYS

 - Your engineering team is small enough that no one is specifically responsible for security review.

-- You have shipped an MVP built with vibe coding and plan to scale it into a production product.
+- You have shipped an MVP built with Vibe coding and plan to scale it into a production product.

 The right time to hire an AI code reviewer is before a breach, a failed audit, or a lost deal forces the decision.
 Proactive review costs a fraction of reactive remediation.